samunemeth/E-paper-Clock/README.md

   - Change your port settings in the project file.
     You can also use auto port detection on windows but *not* on linux.
   - Select the correct environment for uploading:
-    - With `platformio.run -- environment YourEnvironment` on command line.
+    - With `platformio.run --environment YourEnvironment` on command line.
     - By selecting the correct folder in *VSCode*.
   - I recommend using the default settings for the first upload.
     After that, you can change the settings in the